jvverde/MarpaX-xPathLike/README.md

 ## Support for data types

-I a pQuery path expression a digit step coul mean a array index or a hash's key name.
+In pQuery path expression, a digit step could mean a array index or a hash's key name.
 ex:

     /a/0/b